rysk-finance/dynamic-hedging/packages/contracts/technical-docs/OptionRegistry.md

 ### ```setLiquidityPool() external onlyOwner ```

-This function sets the liquidity pool that is used for collateral transfer, oToken transfers and liquidity pool accessable functionality.
+This function sets the liquidity pool that is used for collateral transfer, oToken transfers and liquidity pool accessible functionality.

 ### ```setHealthThresholds() external onlyOwner ```